-I had trained for several years and been fighting, but started to enjoy helping demo and assist with leading classes, helping others learn.
+I had trained for several years and had been fighting, but started to enjoy helping demo and assist with leading classes, helping others learn.
 I also found my skill level improved and my personal fight game elevated, after I started teaching.

 I’ve worked with kids as young as 5 and adults up to their 60s.
 I’ve also worked with people who have had mental and physical limitations, from having to re-develop coordination or overcome a deficiency in motor skills on one side of the body to making adjustments for current/past injuries.

 The yearly Water and Steel Camps hosted by Datu Kelly Worden of Natural Spirit International.
 I was used by some of the senior instructors to help demonstrate techniques and assist with guiding others during the sessions, and I found my ability to learn and absorb was far greater this year, over the previous two.
-The camp ended with my receiving a promotion to Associate Instructor under Datu Kelly!
+The camp ended with my receiving a promotion to Full Instructor under Datu Kelly!